Meet Mojave Max

 The Mojave Max mascot visits schools and teaches students about the Mojave Desert that we live in, all about Desert Tortoises like himself, and he also tells students all about the Mojave Max Emergence contest.

 Mojave Max would love to be a part of your school curriculum.
 If you’re interested in having the Mojave Max mascot visit your school, talk about desert tortoises, and tell you more about the Mojave Max Emergence contest, please have your teacher contact the Clark County Desert Conservation Program.
-You can email Kimberley Jenkins or telephone her at 702-455-5529.
+You can email Steve Ortiz or telephone him at 702-455-3554.

 The Mojave Max Education Program conducts educational assemblies for grades 1-5 in Clark County schools in the fall and winter months each year.
 The assembly application is currently closed and will reopen next year.
 Please check back next year when the applications are reopened.
 Maybe Mojave Max can visit your school next!!